Queen Elizabeth II, escorted by Prince Andrew, attends service for her late husband

 And then she began to sing.

-She was joined by thousands gathered in the abbey where she wed Philip — and where she celebrated her silver, golden, diamond and now her platinum jubilee, which marks 70 years on the throne.
+She was joined by hundreds gathered in the abbey where she wed Philip — and where she celebrated her silver, golden, diamond and now her platinum jubilee, which marks 70 years on the throne.

 The atmosphere was celebratory, with everyone unmasked and smiles all around.
 Attendees were beaming, enthusiastically shaking hands, face-to-face, the men mostly dressed in blues and grays, not blacks, and the women in fancy hats with feathers.
 There were children, including the royal grandchildren Prince George and Princess Charlotte, and trumpets playing a fanfare.
-It was all so very different from Philip’s funeral a year ago, when the pandemic required the queen to sit alone, masked, on a lonely pew at St. George’s Chapel at Windsor Castle.
+It was very different from Philip’s funeral a year ago, when the pandemic required the queen to sit alone, masked, on a pew at St. George’s Chapel at Windsor Castle.

+Dean of Windsor David Conner paid tribute to Philip’s intellect, sense of humor and “deep devotion to our queen and his family."

+He told the congregation that there were times when Philip could be “abrupt” and “somewhat sharp in pricking what he thought to be bubbles of pomposity or sycophancy.”

-There was speculation that her health or mobility problems might prevent the monarch, who turns 96 next month, from attending the service at Westminster Abbey.
-Even on Tuesday morning, just hours before the service kicked off, British media outlets were reporting that the queen “currently intends” to be at the service.
+There was speculation that health or mobility problems might prevent the monarch, who turns 96 next month, from attending the service at Westminster Abbey.
+Even on Tuesday morning, British media outlets were reporting that the queen “currently intends” to be at the service.

 This was Andrew’s first public appearance since settling a sexual abuse lawsuit brought by Virginia Giuffre, who said she was a teenager when sexually trafficked to the prince by the financier Jeffrey Epstein.

 Prince Philip’s funeral last year was scaled down because of coronavirus restrictions.
-But around 1,800 people gathered Tuesday in Westminster Abbey for the memorial service.
+But about 1,800 people gathered Tuesday in Westminster Abbey for the memorial service.
 Among them were Prince Charles and his wife, Camilla, Duchess of Cornwall; Prince William and his wife, Catherine, Duchess of Cambridge; other European royals; and more than 500 representatives from Prince Philip’s patronages and charities.

 British Prime Minister Boris Johnson also attended.
 Johnson recently apologized to the queen for lockdown-breaking parties held at his Downing Street offices and residence in April 2021 — on the eve of Prince Philip’s funeral.